A Manitoban's Guide to Sunset Country

 Our region is dotted with many small towns and cities.
 Here's a quick overview of some places you can visit:

 Atikokan: Located just north of the famous Quetico Provincial Park, many of you may have visited this sleepy town if you love to paddle.
 Quetico is a world-class canoe destination and has been for over a century.
-The area is in Seine River Country and there are many interconnected lakes and some of the best trout lakes in Sunset Country are near Atikokan.
+The area is in Seine River Country, and there are many interconnected lakes. some of the best trout lakes in Sunset Country are near Atikokan.
 More info: Tourism Atikokan

 Dryden: This mill town is a major service center for just about everyone in Sunset Country and a great place to stop and visit.
-Located smack dab in the center of the region, you can get to just about anywhere from Dryden.
-There are many lodges and resorts located in the area and some nice hotels are in Dryden.
-Aaron Provincial Park just east of town is a great place to stop More information: Dryden Tourism
+Located in the region's center, you can get to just about anywhere from Dryden.
+Many lodges and resorts are in the area, and some excellent hotels are in Dryden.
+Aaron Provincial Park, just east of town, is a great place to stop.
+More information: Dryden Tourism

 Ear Falls Ontario Bald Eagle capital

-Emo: This small town located between Fort Frances and Rainy River is an important service centre for a vigorous agricultural community in the area - one of the few in Sunset Country.
+Emo: This small town between Fort Frances and Rainy River is an essential service centre for a vigorous agricultural community - one of the few in Sunset Country.
 Did you know one of the smallest churches in the world - The Norlund Chapel - is located here?
-The area is also close to some excellent fishing lakes and there are many retailers in town and a hospital.
+The area is also close to some excellent fishing lakes, and there are many retailers and a hospital.
 More info: Emo Facebook page

-Fort Frances: One of the largest and certainly the oldest community in Sunset Country is Fort Frances, located on the US/Canada border and along the shores of beautiful Rainy Lake.
-Rainy Lake is known far and wide as one of the continent's premier fisheries for smallmouth bass and there is also excellent pike, walleye and crappie fishing on the lake.
+Fort Frances: One of the largest and oldest communities in Sunset Country is Fort Frances, located on the US/Canada border and along the shores of beautiful Rainy Lake.
+Rainy Lake is known far and wide as one of the continent's premier fisheries for smallmouth bass, and there is also excellent pike, walleye and crappie fishing on the lake.
 There are lots of places to shop and some nice hotels in town.
 More Info: fishrainylake.ca

 Ignace: Located on Highway 17 between Thunder Bay and Dryden, Ignace is still a drivable destination for Manitoba visitors.
-While it may take you a little longer to get there, the town's location on Agimak Lake makes the drive worthwhile.
-This lake is great to swim in and the beach in town is really nice.
-There are many lodges and resorts located on lakes in the vicinity of the town.
+While it may take a little longer, the town's location on Agimak Lake makes the drive worthwhile.
+This lake is great to swim in, and the beach in town is excellent.
+There are many lodges and resorts located on lakes in the vicinity.
 More info: Visit Ignace

 Raleigh Falls in Ignace, Ontario

-Kenora: The largest community in Ontario's Sunset Country, Kenora is a well-known tourism destination.
-It is also the first community someone from Manitoba encounters after crossing the border into Ontario.
+Kenora: Kenora is the largest community in Ontario's Sunset Country and a well-known tourism destination.
+It is also the first community someone from Manitoba has encountered after crossing the border into Ontario.
 Kenora is a popular vacation destination for the day, weekend or the week.
 There is certainly a lot to do as there are 5 beaches you can visit in town!
 More information: Tourism Kenora

-Kakabeka Falls: Located about 20 kilometres east of Thunder Bay, Ontario, the highlight of this small community is what many call the "Niagara of the North".
-Kakabeka Falls are magnificent especially in the spring and after heavy rainfalls.
-The gorge and falls can be safely viewed from observation decks in the Provincial Park, the entrance to which is located right in town.
-Campsites are also available and there are several lodges in the area.
+Kakabeka Falls: Located about 20 kilometres east of Thunder Bay, Ontario, the highlight of this small community is what many call the "Niagara of the North."
+Kakabeka Falls are magnificent, especially in the spring and after heavy rainfall.
+The gorge and falls can be safely viewed from observation decks in the Provincial Park, the entrance to which is in town.
+Campsites are also available, and there are several lodges in the area.
 More Info: Kakabeka Falls Provincial Park

-Minaki: Located just 45 minutes north of the City of Kenora, Minaki is situated on the mighty Winnipeg River and is home to a number of drive-in accessible fishing lodges.
-Minaki was once the location of the famous Minaki Lodge but it burned down over a decade ago.
+Minaki: Located just 45 minutes north of the City of Kenora, Minaki is situated on the mighty Winnipeg River and is home to several drive-in accessible fishing lodges.
+Minaki was once the location of the famous Minaki Lodge, but it burned down over a decade ago.
 The area is a great place to visit and spend some time outdoors!

 Morson: Located on the southern shore of Lake of the Woods, Morson is a true tourism community with dozens of lodges and resorts calling the area home.
-This part of Lake of the Woods offers spectacular fishing with many islands and tranquil back bays.
-The muskie fishing is really good on this part of the lake!
+This part of Lake of the Woods offers spectacular fishing with many islands and tranquil backbays.
+Muskie fishing is really good in this part of the lake!
 More info: Morson Tourism Association

 Morson Ontario resorts and lodges

-Perrault Falls: This sleepy place is definitely potential if you blink you might miss it but Perrault Falls is a place you could definitely fall in love with.
-Located just south of Ear Falls on Hwy 105, the area has some great lodge destinations offering access to the Perrault Falls Adventure Area and Cedar River watershed.
+Perrault Falls: This sleepy place has potential.
+You might miss it if you blink, but Perrault Falls is a place you could fall in love with.
+Located just south of Ear Falls on Hwy 105, some great lodge destinations offer access to the Perrault Falls Adventure Area and Cedar River watershed.
 There is spectacular fishing in this part of Sunset Country!
 More info: Perrault Falls Adventure Area

-Pickle Lake: Known as "Ontario's Last Frontier" Pickle Lake is literally at the end of the road.
-Located at the terminus of Highway 599, it is definitely worth the long trip to Pickle, especially if you love fishing.
-Incredible Lake St. Joseph and other lakes in the area offer a world-class angling experience, beyond most anything else.
+Pickle Lake: Known as "Ontario's Last Frontier," Pickle Lake is literally at the end of the road.
+Located at the terminus of Highway 599, it is worth the long trip to Pickle, especially if you love fishing.
+Incredible Lake St. Joseph and other lakes in the area offer a world-class angling experience beyond most anything else.
 More Info: Township of Pickle Lake

 Fishing near Pickle Lake, Ontario